The Jesuit Relations: Compilation and modern publication

-Jesuit Relations were publicized as field letters from the missionary priests, reports of eyewitness, and testimony.
+The Jesuit Relations were publicized as field letters from the missionary priests, reports of eyewitness, and testimony.
 The process of passage up the hierarchy meant that accounts would be summarized and shaped according to each man's view.
 The editing journey "began with detailed letters from priests in the field, the most important usually being the one brought down by the summer canoe brigade from the Huron Country.
-The superior at Quebec would compile and edit these letters, paraphrasing some parts, copying others verbatim, and forwarding the whole package to France."
+The superior at Quebec City would compile and edit these letters, paraphrasing some parts, copying others verbatim, and forwarding the whole package to France."
 The Jesuit Society in France approved any documents that they published and they likely altered some material before printing.
-Likewise, John Pollack notes the account of Father Isaac Jogues in 1641 "is not an eyewitness testimony" but, rather, a second-hand relation by his superior, "drawn from Jogues' letters."
+Likewise, John Pollack notes that the account of Father Isaac Jogues in 1641 "is not an eyewitness testimony" but rather a second-hand relation by his superior, "drawn from Jogues' letters."
 Pollack notes further that the Relations "were edited by Jesuit missions in Paris before publication."

 What are generally known as the Relations proper, addressed to the superior and published in Paris under direction of the provincial, commence with Le Jeune's Briève relation du voyage de la Nouvelle-France (1632).
-Thereafter a duodecimo volume, neatly printed and bound in vellum, was issued annually until 1673 from the presses of Sebastien Cramoisy and his brother Gabriel Cramoisy in Paris, and of Jean Boullenger in Rouen.
-Several similar texts that were published prior to 1632 are sometimes considered part of the corpus, but they were not titled as the Relations.
+A duodecimo volume, neatly printed and bound in vellum, was then issued annually until 1673 from the presses of Sebastien Cramoisy and his brother Gabriel Cramoisy in Paris and of Jean Boullenger in Rouen.
+Several similar texts that were published prior to 1632 are sometimes considered part of the corpus, but they were not titled the Relations.

-No single unified edition existed until Reuben Gold Thwaites, secretary of the Wisconsin Historical Society, led the project to translate into English, unify, and cross-reference the numerous original Relations.
-Between 1896 and 1901 Thwaites and his associates compiled 73 volumes, including two volumes of indices.
+No single unified edition existed until Reuben Gold Thwaites, the secretary of the Wisconsin Historical Society, led the project to translate to English, unify, and cross-reference the numerous original Relations.
+Between 1896 and 1901, je and his associates compiled 73 volumes, including two volumes of indices.
 The Relations effectively comprise a large body of ethnographic material.
-He included many other papers, rare manuscripts, and letters from the archives of the Society of Jesus, spanning a period from the founding of the order, or the colonization of Acadia in the 1610s to the mission in the Illinois Country in 1791.
+He included many other papers, rare manuscripts, and letters from the archives of the Society of Jesus, spanning a period from the founding of the order or the colonization of Acadia in the 1610s to the mission in the Illinois Country in 1791.